 Another mountain near the Khuiten mountain that you can reach are Mount Malchin (4050 m) and Mount Naraimdal (4003 m).
 They are commonly raised with Khüiten.
 Malchin is located on the border between Mongolia and Russia, offers exceptional views of Khüiten and is a great acclimatization hike from base camp.
 It is commonly traveled by groups of hikers, and there is a use trail most of the way to the top.
 Naraimdal (Friendship Peak) can be easily climbed from the Khüiten High Camp, and is especially interesting as it is the point of the triple border of Russia, Mongolia and China.

-Mount Everest is surely one of the biggest mountains in Asia
+Mount Everest is the tallest mountain in Nepal, Asia

 Mount Everest is the highest mountain in the world with an elevation of 8844.43 meters.
 Thousands of people make their expedition from far away to explore the splendid sights of “The Third Pole.”
 Mount Everest is located on the border of China and Nepal.
 The south side is in Nepal, very steep and difficult for regular tourists to visit.
 Meanwhile, the north side is in Tibet, and gradually ascends to the Everest Base Camp which is located at an altitude of 5,200 m.
 The infrastructure on the north of Mount Everest is much better than on the south side.